HaliteChallenge/Halite-II/README.md

 During a move, every tile on the map (called a Site) a player controls can be given one of five moves: to move North, East, South, West, or to remain Still.
 When a piece remains where it is during a turn, two things will happen to it:

  - It will permanently increase its Strength by one.
  - It will receive, for the duration of that turn, a temporary strength boost.
-The amount of this boost is a randomly generated floating-point value given to the players at te beginning of the game, ranging from one to three-halves.
+The amount of this boost is a randomly generated floating-point value given to the players at the beginning of the game, ranging from one to three-halves.

 Players gain pieces by simply moving their own pieces over other Sites on the map.
 When a piece moves off of a Site, it leaves behind a piece with an identical Owner and with a Strength of 0, in doing so expanding the size of their territory.